otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-03-postgresql-docker-orm-jsdoc-postman/README.md

 ---

-### 3.6 Defining a Model
+### 3.4 Defining Your First Model

-A **model** represents a database table - it defines the table's structure, fields, and data types.

-Add the following model below the `datasource db` block in `schema.prisma`:
+A **model** in Prisma describes a database table - its columns, their types, and any constraints.
+Add this below the `datasource` block in `schema.prisma`:

 ```javascript
 model Institution {